Ben Passmore: Career

 Passmore's works, ranging from the fantastical to the autobiographical, contain social commentary on politics, activism, white supremacy, the United States, sports, and the experience of black Americans.
-He is a frequent contributor to the comics publication The Nib.
-His book, Your Black Friend, was originally self-published in 2016 and then reissued by Silver Sprocket in 2018.
+He was a frequent contributor to the comics publication The Nib.

+His book Your Black Friend was originally self-published in 2016 and then reissued by Silver Sprocket in 2018.
 The book is a collection of short vignettes offering the experiences of a black man in a world of white people.
-Your Black Friend was Inspired by Black Skin, White Masks, Frantz Fanon's 1952 book about the impacts of racism.
+Your Black Friend was inspired by Black Skin, White Masks, Frantz Fanon's 1952 book about the impacts of racism.
 The book has been compared to the Jimbo comic strip by Gary Panter.
 Passmore's book won the 2017 Ignatz Award for Outstanding Comic, received an Eisner Award nomination that year for Best Single-Issue, and was featured on NPR's list of 100 favorite comics and graphic novels.
 The work has been adapted into a short animated film.